paolovsrl/compose-multiplatform-demo/README.md

+# Compose Multiplatform Demo App
-This is a Kotlin Multiplatform project targeting Android, iOS, Desktop.
+This is a Compose-Kotlin Multiplatform project targeting Android, iOS, Desktop.

-It can be used as a starting template with MVVM architecture, including:
+It can be used as a starting template with **MVVM** architecture, including:

-+support for KOIN DI
+- [x] support for Koin DI

-+logback for desktop logging
+- [x] logback for desktop logging

-+UDP with KTOR
+- [x] UDP with Ktor

-+ROOM integration
+- [x] Room integration

--not tested on iOS
+- [ ] tested on iOS